-- 1. Make sure that the equipment is set up and that the Calibration Software is connected to the reciter. - 2.
-Select the Reciter Calibration tab, and double-click FCL Calibration.
+1. Make sure that the equipment is set up and that the Calibration Software is connected to the reciter.

+- 2. Select the Reciter Calibration tab, and double-click FCL Calibration.
 The FCL Calibration Wizard appears. - 3.
-Attach an appropriate Load and Modulation meter to the PA or exciter output, set the meter to measure the RMS deviation, and then click Next.
-(If you are using a PA, it will now transmit.) - 4.
-Insert the tuning tool into the correct exciter VCO tuning hole (see below) and adjust the trimmer until the actual band matches the desired band.
+In the drop-down list, select the model of the test set you will use for the calibration. - 4.
+Set the modulation meter according to the instructions in the wizard, and then click Next.
+(If you are using a PA, it will now transmit.) - 5.
+Insert the tuning tool into the correct exciter VCO tuning hold (see below) and adjust the trimmer until the actual band matches the desired band.
 The bands turn green.
-Click Next. - 5.
-Use the slider to adjust the deviation at 1 kHz until it is 2107 Hz RMS (3 kHz peak). - 6.
-Select the 30 Hz Modulation Test and adjust the deviation at 30 Hz until it is 2107 Hz RMS (3 kHz peak). - 7.
-Repeat steps 5 and 6 until the deviation is 2107 Hz RMS at both 1 kHz and 30 Hz. - 8.
+Click Next. - 6.
+If the modulation meter cannot auto-tune, set its frequency to the displayed value.
+This is the mid-point of the actual band, as determined by step 2 of the wizard.
+Click Next. - 7.
+Use the slider to adjust the deviation at 1 kHz until it is 2.11 kHz or 2107 Hz RMS (3 kHz peak). - 8.
+Select the 30 Hz Modulation Test and adjust the deviation at 30 Hz until it is 2.11 kHz or 2107 Hz RMS (3 kHz peak). - 9.
+Repeat steps 7 and 8 until the deviation is 2.11 kHz or 2107 Hz RMS at both 1 kHz and 30 Hz.
+Aim for an accuracy of +/- 10 Hz. - 10.
 Click Finish.
 (If you are using a PA, it will now stop transmitting.)
+When you have finished calibrating the FCL, the icon $\frac{1}{N}$ on the Reciter

-When you have finished calibrating the FCL, the icon $\frac{1}{4}$ on the Reciter Calibration tab indicates that this task is complete.
+When you have finished calibrating the FCL, the icon ... on the Reciter Calibration tab indicates that this task is complete.